prijkes/AIReviewer/README.md

 ### Specific File Review
 ```
-@Quaally can you review the changes in Program.cs?
+@Quaaly can you review the changes in Program.cs?
 ```

 ### Explain Code
 ```
-@Quaally please explain what the ProcessMessage method does
+@Quaaly please explain what the ProcessMessage method does
 ```

 ### Approve PR
 ```
-@Quaally if everything looks good, please approve this PR
+@Quaaly if everything looks good, please approve this PR
 ```

 ### Continue Conversation
 ```
-User: @Quaally review this
+User: @Quaaly review this
 Bot: (creates thread on line 42)
 User: (fixes code)
-User in thread: @Quaally I've fixed this, please check
+User in thread: @Quaaly I've fixed this, please check
 Bot: (reviews fix, closes thread if satisfied)
 ```

 ### Search Codebase
 ```
-@Quaally can you find all usages of the IPaymentService interface?
+@Quaaly can you find all usages of the IPaymentService interface?
 ```

 ## 🛠️ Available Functions